Skip to main content

 When emergencies can’t be averted, what matters is no child faces crisis alone.
 That they are protected from these risks.

-From Ukraine to the global hunger crisis, the Plan International network is there.
+From the humanitarian emergency in the Middle East to the global hunger crisis, the Plan International network is there.
 Together with communities, we’re responding to the most pressing emergencies.
 You can be there too.

 EMERGENCY APPEALS